timezonerain/Regional-Sample-Size-Planning/README.md

 <h3 id="layout">Layout of the app</h3>

-- **Entering the tool**: The homepage has a link to this github page
+- **Entering the tool**:

 ![](image/layout1.PNG)

-- **The "Normal Endpoints" tab**: Consists with a side pannel on the left and results section on the right.
+- **The "Normal Endpoints" tab**: Consists with a side pannel on the left which inputs are required and results section on the right.

 ![](image/layout2.PNG)